Proxmox Part 1 - Encrypted Installation

 apt remove -y linux-image-amd64 'linux-image-6.1*' os-prober

-# Update grub and check its config
+# Update grub and its config

 update-grub